Skip to content

 sh

-pipenv run app.py
+pipenv run python ./search/app.py

 TIP